Last Updated on: 20th July 2023, 11:18 am

-Although vaping has fewer chemicals than traditional smoking, it’s not free of toxins.
-Your parrot can still become sick or die from exposure to vaping.
+Although vaping has fewer chemicals than traditional smoking, it’s not free of deadly toxins.
+Consequently, a parrot can still become sick or die from exposure to vaping in confined conditions.

 Can Parrots Die from Cigarette Smoke?

-It doesn’t matter if you avoid blowing that smoke toward your parrot.
+It doesn’t matter if you avoid blowing that smoke toward a parrot.
 Secondhand smoke affects the area around the smoker.
 Even if you smoke outside, traces will remain on your skin and clothing.

-The smoke will also begin to coat the parrot’s feathers.
-As it preens, cleaning away the residue, chemicals lingering in those feathers will become ingested.
-These can be poisonous, especially for parrots with weaker immune systems.
+The smoke will begin to coat the parrot’s feathers.
+As it preens, chemicals lingering on the feathers will be ingested, which can be poisonous, especially for parrots with compromised immune systems.

 Can Cigarette Smoke Kill Parrots?

-According to the Center for Disease Control and Prevention (CDC), tobacco contains over 7,000 different chemicals.
-Hundreds of them are proven to be toxic, and at least 70 are cancerous.
-Parrots breathe in more oxygen (and smoke) than humans.
-They also have weaker immune systems and can fall victim to a wider range of toxins than we will.
+According to the Centers for Disease Control and Prevention (CDC), tobacco contains over 7,000 chemicals.
+Many of these chemicals are toxic, and at least 70 are carcinogenic.

-This lingers even after the cigarette is put out.
-Opening a window or turning on a fan will not remove it entirely from your parrot’s environment or its lung-like air sacs.
+This lingers after the cigarette is extinguished.
+Opening a window or turning on a fan won’t entirely remove the smoke and nicotine from the parrot’s environment or air sacs.

-An issue unique to parrots will be aspergillosis.
-This is usually caused by exposure to fungal spores and mold.
-However, the toxins in cigarettes can have the same effects.
 This results in suffocation and eventually death if not treated early.
-Parrots that are elderly or have compromised immune systems are at greater risk.
+Parrots that are elderly or have compromised immune systems are most at risk.

 High Blood Pressure And Heart Issues